suadha93/ParFlow_DataRetrievalAndExtraction/README.md

 #### Note:

 - The simulations are calculated for 15 layers from the surface to 60m depth in mm water column each depth represents the lower boundary of the layer, their thickness varies with depth.
 The depths (in meters) are available as follows: 60.0, 42.0, 27.0, 17.0, 7.0, 3.0, 2.0, 1.3, 0.8, 0.5, 0.3,0.17, 0.1, 0.05, 0.02.
 If the depth inserted as input falls between two layer, the data extracted will be for the lower boundary of the layer.

 ## Usage

+### Examples for the input file
+To run the script, you will need an input file, specifically a JSON file that includes information about the dataset you want to extract from.
+Below are some examples of how the JSON file should be structured:

+### Example 1: single location extraction

 We have provided a convenient wrapper function that simplifies the extraction of time-series data and variables.
 To run the wrapper, use the following command format: bash
 ```